skotzko/oldblog/source/_posts/2014-03-31-how-to-unlock-foreign-languages.markdown

 Fast-forward six weeks to arrive at one of the proudest moments of the trip: I sitting in a dark little cerveceria named Konna in Bariloche, in Northern Patagonia, drinking beer surrounded by native Spanish speakers.
 And having real conversations in Spanish.
 Conversations that went beyond what foods I had eaten, what I thought of the town, and where I was traveling from and to.
 A real conversation amongst friends in a bar, for 2 hours.

-This was what I'd been working my ass off for. <!-- more -->The crowning point of the night when one of the women at the table, my lovely Spanish teacher Mariela, said that my progress amazed her.
+<a name="morelink"></a>This was what I'd been working my ass off for.<!-- more --> The crowning point of the night when one of the women at the table, my lovely Spanish teacher Mariela, said that my progress amazed her.
 After a comment about my love of mate, steak, and naps, she declared that I was _Argentino Argentino_.
 I beamed like a kid with his first trophy.

 I wasn't fluent and my Spanish wasn't perfect, but that wasn't the point: I was having a blast, _actually speaking real Spanish with real Spanish speakers in a real conversation_.
 That is the point: the cultural experience and growth.